cvdabbeele/cloudOneOnAWS/README.md

 - `DOCKERHUB_USERNAME`
 - `DOCKERHUB_PASSWORD`

-The rest are preconfigured default variables which you can directly use.
+The rest are preconfigured (default) variables which you do not need to change.

 #### 6. run  `. ./up.sh` to deploy the environment